Stage 2: Life Context | Alignment

 The answer is rarely "perfectly" or "not at all."
 It's usually a mix.
 Some areas of your life are a clean expression of who you are, while others have slowly drifted.
 And a few might be running on someone else's operating system entirely: a parent's expectations, a culture's script, or simply on an old version of yourself you've outgrown.

 The gaps between who you are and how you live are the raw material for design.
-They will become your problem statement and will tell you where to focus.
-Remember - self-knowledge without action is philosophy, but self-knowledge applied to real life is design.
+They'll become your problem statement and will tell you where to focus.
+Remember: self-knowledge without action is philosophy, but self-knowledge applied to real life is design.

 Person-environment fit